Trouble (2019 film): Reception

-Trouble received overwhelmingly negative reviews from critics.
-In the film's Canadian theatrical release, it grossed $13.8 million.
+Trouble received overwhelmingly negative reviews from critics and the box office.
+In the film's Canadian theatrical release, it grossed $13.8 million, making it one of the lowest-grossing animated movies of all time.

 New York Times writer Chris Azzopardi wrote, "Home is at the center of Dog Gone Trouble, about a lost pooch whose owner has just died.
 But this Netflix animated family feature is nothing to write home about."
 Charles Solomon of FilmWeek said that the film "has all the individuality of a dixie cup and just as disposable."
 However, Jennifer Green of Common Sense Media had a more favorable response, writing, "Animated dog films can feel a dime a dozen, but this one might stand out thanks to its diverse cast, star cameos, and sly humor."

 After Betty White's death, the nature of her role in what was ultimately her final film was discussed, particularly the lines "Hello everyone.
 I have some sad news.
 I bit the big one!
 I’ve cashed in my chips.
-I’m dead!", which are played for laughs, but, in light of her real life death, "[add] an eerie tone to the otherwise innocuous family film."
+I’m dead!", which are played for laughs, but, in light of her real-life death, "[add] an eerie tone to the otherwise innocuous family film."